lddubeau/bootprompt/README.md

 ## Versioning

 Bootprompt's first version is 5 because Bootbox got up to version 4 before Bootprompt was forked from it.
+(A version 5 of Bootbox was released after this project was forked, unfortunately.)
 If we had restarted version numbering from 1, we would have had to rename tags, etc. Too much trouble.

 Do note that this project does not provide support for any version prior to 5.

+## Migrating from Bootbox

+If you are migrating from Bootbox, you should read [this document](./docs/bootbox-to-bootprompt.md) which highlights the major differences.

 ## Support